-Amy joined the team in February 2017 and works across all Brontë and Snowed-In projects from development, right through into production, post-production and beyond.
-She also looks after the day-to-day running of the office and the team diary.
+Amy joined the team in Feb 2017 and works across all Brontë and Snowed-In projects from production into post-production and beyond.
+She also looks after the day-to-day running of the office and team diary.

 Before joining the team, Amy worked as a script and book reader for several production companies, and for the script team of ‘Holby City’.
-She is also a writer herself, most recently writing plays for the Vault Festival, Soho Theatre Writers Lab, and for ‘Doctors’ and 'EastEnders' on BBC1.
+She is also a writer herself, most recently topping the 2020 Brit List, writing plays for Vault Festival, and writing for ‘Doctors’ and 'EastEnders' on BBC1.

 EXECUTIVE ASSISTANT TO RUTH KENLEY-LETTS

 Ali joined the team in September 2019 as Executive Assistant to Ruth.

 She has worked at many companies including Warner Bros, Sky, CNN, Universal Pictures and Decca Records.
 Prior to her working life she trained as a professional actress and even did a stint on the London comedy circuit doing stand up!

 Roxanne joined us in 2018 and will primarily work on the adaptation of the next Strike novel – Lethal White.
 She also assists Jenny in developing new TV projects.